googleapis/google-cloud-cpp/README.md

-Installing the dependencies themselves may be as simple as using the package manager for your platform, or may require manually downloading, compiling, and installing said dependency.
+Installing the dependencies themselves may be as simple as using the package manager for your platform, or may require manually downloading, compiling, and installing said dependencies.
 The [INSTALL.md](INSTALL.md) file describes how to compile all these dependencies for the most common platforms.

 ## Versioning